-EKT is the National Provider for Europeana for Greece.
+EKT is the accredited National Aggregator for Europeana for Greece.
 It has developed workflows and procedures for integrating its content into the European Digital Library.
 Presence in Europeana ensures even greater visibility for the participating institutions.
-So far, SearchCulture.gr has contributed over 114,657 items from 31 collections/owning institutions to Europeana.
+So far, SearchCulture.gr has contributed over 562,119 items from 54 collections/owning institutions to Europeana.

 Europeana is a Foundation based on the Netherlands, run by a Board of Directors representing bodies and associations of GLAMs from all over Europe.
 Since 2008, Europeana developed its portal and now hosts over 50 million digital cultural resources.
 Europeana has made a significant contribution to the development of a common European consciousness, not only for museums, libraries and archives, but also for citizens and innovation communities.
 It spearheaded the creation of networks of content collaboration and re-use.
 At the same time, it highlighted the value of coexistence of heterogeneous digital cultural content and the possibilities of multiple narratives for objects and testimonies of our shared heritage.

 For culture, Europeana has been a catalyst, sharing good practices and know-how about content aggregation, as well as participating in pan-European multi-partner projects with a focus on fashion, music, photography and shared European heritage.
 Its licensing policy, supported by the Open Access movement and the use of Creative Commons licenses, have contributed both to the circulation of knowledge and to the protection of copyright.
 Organizations with tangible and intangible heritage collections what wish to join SearchCulture.gr and Europeana and participate in a dynamic national and international network of cultural institutions, consisting of museums, archives, archives, universities, associations and cultural organizations, can declare their interest here.